ofekt92/horizon-chatbot/README.md

 # Technical Choices
- This project, in its **current** form, is very small. it has two basic pages, a header and a simple drawer. having that in mind, I decided to use as few dependencies as possible.
-Performance was a big deal in this project, and initial loading time is a part of that performance rating.
+ This project, in its **current** form, is very small. it has two basic pages, a header and a simple drawer. having that in mind, I decided to use **as few dependencies as possible.** Performance was a big deal in this project, and initial loading time is a part of that performance rating.

- For the routing, I chose a small routing library called **Wouter**, which resembles the old Reacet Router (before it back a Fullstack Framework).
+ For the routing, I chose a small routing library called **Wouter**, which resembles the old Reacet Router (before it became a Fullstack Framework).

- For the form handling, I chose to h

- andle that logic on my own.
+ For the form handling, I chose to handle that logic on my own.
 Loading such a feature-full and large library like React-Hook-Form felt like an overkill for a simple input.

  I added Zod for input validation, because they're just too good. (plus, it's a very light-weight library).